-Alzheimer's disease (AD) is a progressive neurodegenerative disease that often leads to dementia that is characterized by loss of cognitive and memory function.
-Healthy patients are known as cognitively normal (CN) and clinicians have classified Alzheimer’s disease into three distinct stages: the preclinical stage, an intermediate phase known as mild cognitive impairment (MCI), and, in the later stages, dementia of the Alzheimer's type (DAT) \cite{ad_stages}.
-Preclinical AD affects the brain years before any diagnosis is made and so there is a need to study brain changes in the early stages to aid detection and treatment methods.
+Alzheimer's disease (AD) is a progressive neurodegenerative disease that often leads to dementia, characterized by loss of cognitive and memory function.
+Healthy patients are known as cognitively normal (CN), and clinicians have classified Alzheimer’s disease into three distinct stages: the preclinical stage, an intermediate phase known as mild cognitive impairment (MCI), and, in the later stages, dementia of the Alzheimer's type (DAT) \cite{ad_stages}.
+Preclinical AD affects the brain years before any diagnosis is made, and so there is a need to study brain changes in the early stages to aid detection and treatment methods.
 Unfortunately, there are often confounders or mixed pathologies, e.g., depression or Parkinson's disease \cite{confounders}, that complicate the diagnosis process.
-This places high importance for adaptable biomarkers that can differentiate overlapping pathologies such as fMRI, positron emission tomography (PET), and others.
-The first and most viable diagnostic marker, meaning cheapest and easiest to implement, is one that does not require any imaging such as a written cognitive exam that tests for things such as memory, language, and general cognition.
-The primary cognitive measure, also called a behavior score, analyzed in this work is the Montreal Cognitive Assessment (MoCA) that is designed for screening MCI subjects that has been shown superior to other exams such as the Mini-Mental State Examination (MMSE) \cite{moca}.
-The MoCA exam includes tasks on several areas like short-term memory recall, delayed recall, visual spatial, executive function, sustained attention, language, and time/place orientation.
-MoCA can discriminate between MCI and CN subjects with an area under the curve (AUC) of 0.86 indicating the practicality of this metric for early diagnosis \cite{moca}.
-Additionally, in this work we also compute average memory and language metrics for the prediction task.
-Incorporating these average subcategories with the MoCA metric provides finer detailed information on subject cognitive performance.
+This places high importance on adaptable biomarkers that can differentiate overlapping pathologies such as fMRI, positron emission tomography (PET), and others.
+The first and most viable diagnostic marker, meaning the cheapest and easiest to implement, is one that does not require any imaging, such as a written cognitive exam that tests for things such as memory, language, and general cognition.
+The primary cognitive measure, also called a behavior score, analyzed in this work is the Montreal Cognitive Assessment (MoCA), which is designed for screening MCI subjects, and has been shown to be superior to other exams such as the Mini-Mental State Examination (MMSE) \cite{moca}.
+The MoCA exam includes tasks in several areas, such as short-term memory recall, delayed recall, visual-spatial skills, executive function, sustained attention, language, and time-place orientation.
+MoCA can discriminate between MCI and CN subjects with an area under the curve (AUC) of 0.86, indicating the practicality of this metric for early diagnosis \cite{moca}.
+Additionally, in this work, we also compute average memory and language metrics for the prediction task.
+Incorporating these average subcategories, in addition to the MoCA metric, provides finer, detailed information on the subject's cognitive performance.